kkhuong/HostCP/README.md

   - Logout

 - Login as `kkhuong`
-  - `sudo chown -R :rvm /usr/local/rvm`  # do this everytime you instlled a new ruby version also do `gem install rails`
+  - `sudo chmod -R 777 /usr/local/rvm`  # do this everytime you instlled a new ruby version also do `gem install rails`

 We are trying to make this installation generic for all OS and simpler.
+We will secure the ruby installation later.

 To-Do
 -----